ahuacate/pve-nas/README.md

 Our PVE File Server is a fully functional NAS built on a Proxmox CT or VM.

-The CT type is a lightweight Ubuntu container requiring only 512Mb of RAM.
-Storage is provided by Proxmox ZFS Raid using SATA/NVMe or USB connected disks.
+The CT NAS is built on a Ubuntu container requiring only 512Mb of RAM.
+Storage is provided by Proxmox host based on ZFS or LVM Raid using SATA/NVMe disks.
+There is also basic storage using USB connected ext4 disks.

-The VM type is based on Open Media Vault and requires a SATA/SAS HBA Card.
+The VM NAS is based on Open Media Vault (OMV) and requires a SATA/SAS HBA Card.

 <h2>Features</h2>

-All NAS installation types are fully configured and ready built to support Ahuacate CTs or VMs.
+All our NAS types are fully configured and ready built to support Ahuacate CTs or VMs.
 Each NAS type install includes:

 * Power User & Group Accounts
     * Groups: medialab:65605, homelab:65606, privatelab:65607, chrootjail:65608